melissa-ng/GroupE_Capstone/DOCUMENTATION.md

 ### Overview

 This is a React-based frontend application designed for analyzing dispatcher-caller conversations.
-The app provides a user-friendly interface to upload transcripts, view results and result history, view distacher profiles, and manage user authentication The dispatcher profile page is purely frontend with no real functionality with a database since NPD was still unsure of how dispather identification would look like/be entered into the system.
+The app provides a user-friendly interface to upload transcripts, view results and result history, view distacher profiles, and manage user authentication The dispatcher profile page is purely frontend with no real functionality with a database since NPD was still unsure of how dispatcher identification would look like/be entered into the system.
 User authentication also has dummy functionality for demo purposes.

 ---